Regular Board Meeting

 A letter from William A. Zutt of the Law Offices of Bolger, Hinz & Zutt, P.C., indicating that Robert Dusconi, owner of premises at 163 Grant Street, will be submitting an application to change the present use to a full service restaurant/cafe.
 Village Manager Herbek stated that this letter is in response to a letter from him and is preliminary to the application and

 no check has been submitted.
 Trustee Grant added that a public hearing will be required if a special permit application is requested.
 Trustee McCarthy questioned if more than a year, non-conforming use has been at that location, is it not correct that there is no longer a non-conforming use that is in existence in order to change from one non-conforming use to another non-conforming use.
 Village Manager Herbek replied that it has not been clearly determined that the discontinued use has been 16 months.
 Village Attorney Waldman stated that the present owners have a right to make an application if they chose to do so.
-Village Attorney Waldman stated that the Village adopted this area as mixed use but it does not cover everything; it does cover those mixed uses that the Boards thought, after great consideration, should be allowed.
+Village Attorney Waldman stated that the Village adopted this area as mixed use but it does not cover everything; it does cover those mixed uses that the Boards thought, after great consideration, should

 A letter from Karen L. Timko, Senior Environmental Counsel, MTA asking for a decision on what project escrowed funds amounting to $84,000 are to be dedicated to.
 Mayor Elliott stated that the railroad tie removal project is more complex than as stated by Ms. Timko.
 Trustee Daubney stated that the funds should be used as applied for; he added that he is lukewarm about the railroad tie removal.
 Mayor Elliott added that the DEC Regional Director has asked to look at all projects to make sure the Village will get optimal use of funds; if there is a possibility to get more money, he would like to do this.
 Village Manager Herbek stated that the boat launch would cost about $150,000; he has not heard yet about application for grant from CWCA act.